rivergold/rivergold.github.io/_drafts/vulkan.md

 > A queue's responsibility is to gather the jobs (command buffers) and dispatch them to the physical device for processing.

+> **A queue is the abstracted mechanism used to submit commands to the hardware.** You will see later how a Vulkan application builds up a command buffer full of commands and then submits them onto a queue for asynchronous processing by the GPU hardware.

 Each of the physical devices advertises one or more queues.
 These queues are categorized into different families, where each family has very specific functionalities.

+**在创建`physical device`之后，在创建`device`之前，需要构建queue**

 ## Image & Buffer